LLM Healthcare Ethics and Law (Distance Learning) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Pursue a flexible and interdisciplinary course with a solid legal component.
+- Pursue a flexible and interdisciplinary course which covers both healthcare ethics and law, with a focus on the latter.

 LLM (part-time distance learning)